Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 <a name="datamigration"></a>
 ## 8. Data Migration/ Conversion Requirements

-_\&lt;Explain in brief the data conversion plan._ _Provide full identifying information for the automated system, application, or situation for which the Data Conversion Plan applie __s._ _Describe_ _briefly_ _any assumptions__ , constraints_ _or_ _risks_ _regarding the data conversion effort._ _(Provide details in section 1.6)\&gt;_
+_Explain in brief the data conversion plan._ _Provide full identifying information for the automated system, application, or situation for which the Data Conversion Plan applie __s._ _Describe_ _briefly_ _any assumptions__ , constraints_ _or_ _risks_ _regarding the data conversion effort._ _(Provide details in section 1.6)_

 <a name="dataconversionstrategy"></a>
 ## 8.1 Data Conversion Strategy

-_\&lt;Include the overall strategy for the Data Conversion.
-This includes how and when you will perform the conversion - the approach used to extract, transform and load data during the conversion process, the conversion schedule, and test plan for testing the converted data.\&gt;_
+_Include the overall strategy for the Data Conversion.
+This includes how and when you will perform the conversion - the approach used to extract, transform and load data during the conversion process, the conversion schedule, and test plan for testing the converted data._

 <a name="dataconversionpreparation"></a>
 8.2 Data Conversion Preparation